 Interlibrary loan (ILL) and document delivery services

-The Interlibrary Loans Service obtains books and articles that are not held in Hertie Library's collection from other libraries within Germany.
+The Interlibrary Loans Service (ILL) obtains books and articles that are not held in Hertie School Library's collection.

 Placing ILL Requests

-Before making a request please ensure that material is neither held by Hertie library (check online catalogue), nor available electronically, or available for consultation at any other Berlin library to which Hertie staff and students have access.
+Before making a request please ensure that material is neither held by Hertie School library (check Hertie School Discovery Search), nor available electronically, or available for consultation at any other Berlin library to which Hertie School staff and students have access.
 Please check the Berlin libraries catalogue.

-Since the LIS may lose borrowing privileges at other libraries due to late or not returned ILL books, the library user will be blocked from the ILL service upon the third overdue notice.
+Since the Hertie School Library may lose borrowing privileges at other libraries due to late or not returned ILL books, the library user will be blocked from the ILL service upon the third overdue notice.

 Delivery of Material

-Most loans requested on Interlibrary Loan will arrive in about 2-3 weeks, but in some cases may take longer.
-If you require an item urgently, please contact either Sunmi Jin or the circulation desk staff at the library.
+Most loans requested on interlibrary loan will arrive in about 3-4 workdays but in some cases may take longer.
+If you require an item urgently, please contact the library staff.

 Postal loan service